schtrudl/cpro/REPORT.md

 ## Known footguns

 - in verilog: `input  [15:0] sw` in chisel: `val led = Output(UInt(16.W))` not `val led = Output(UInt(15.W))`

+## Know Vivaldo problems

+- associate ELF does not work correctly if MCS is not in top module